Health issues and infections can cause changes in the cells of the cervix. These changes are called

 You will need to have Pap tests done more often if you have abnormal results.
-You may also need more frequent testing if you have certain conditions, like a suppressed immune system or a history of cervical dysplasia or cervical cancer.
-Talk to your doctor about the right screening schedule for you.
+You may also need more frequent testing if you have certain conditions.
+A suppressed immune system or a history of cervical dysplasia or cervical cancer increases the risk of cancer.

 Description of Test

 You will lie on your back on an examination table.
 You will place your feet in foot rests.
 A speculum will be inserted into the vagina.
 It will gently open the vagina.
 A fine brush or spatula will be used to wipe the surface of the cervix and its canal.
 The speculum will be removed.
 The cervical cells that stuck to the tools will be placed in a fluid-filled bottle.
 The cells will then be sent to a lab for testing.

 How Long Will It Take?

 The pelvic exam takes less than 5 minutes.